G00fY2/version-compare/README.md

   implementation 'com.g00fy2:versioncompare:1.2.7'
 }
 ```
-**Note**: This will download the recommended Android *aar* artifact with Android specific data like Proguard rules.
-If you need the standard Java *jar* artifact add `@jar` to the library version.
+**Note**: This will download the recommended Android *AAR* artifact with Android specific data like ProGuard rules.
+If you need a traditional *JAR* artifact add `@jar` to the library version.

 To compare two version strings just create a new Version object.
 Invalid inputs will by default be handled as `0.0.0`.
 ```java